kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 This article describes the following topics:

 * [Understanding Kaltura's Client Libraries][1]
-* [Deciding Where to Get a Client Library][2] and Getting/Generating Your Kaltura Client Library
+* [Deciding on the Right Type of Client Library][2] and Getting/Generating Your Kaltura Client Library
 * [Using a Kaltura Client Library][3]

  [1]: #UnderstandingKalturaClientLibraries